dougaparry/Intro-to-R/README.md

 # Intro-to-R
-Data, code, images, and markdown files for an introduction to R.
+Data, code, images, and markdown files for an introduction to programming in R.

-To access either clone the repository or (recommended) download to your desktop as a zip file.
-Unpack this zip file and open `Introduction_to_R.Rproj`.
+To access either clone the repository, or (recommended) download to your desktop as a zip file, unpack this zip file and open `Introduction_to_R.Rproj`.
 If you have Rstudio installed (if not: https://rstudio.com/products/rstudio/download/) this will open the project in RStudio.
 Each .Rmd file corresponds to a session.
 The first lesson is `1.3_transform.Rmd`.

 The sessions are built around the book R 4 Data Science (https://r4ds.had.co.nz) by Hadley Wickham.

+In the folder above there is a folder for .md files for exercises for Tuesday-Friday.
+Additionally, the solutions for these exercises are also available.

 ## 5 Lessons with associated code, data, and videos
 Each lesson is linked below (download the entire project to access all lessons and datasets)